 Curly Leaf Pondweed leaves are somewhat stiff and crinkled, resembling lasagna noodles.
 They are approximately 1/2" wide and 2-3 inches long.
 The leaves are arranged alternately around the stem.
-They become more dense at the end of branches.
+They become denser at the end of branches.
 Curly Leaf Pondweed can be confused with Clasping Leaf Pondweed.

 Other Names: Crispy Leaved Pondweed, Crisped Pondweed